-The recommended procedures for coping with various types of emergencies and critical situations are provided by this section.
-All of required (FAA regulations) emergency procedures and those necessary for the operation of the airplane as determined by the operating and design features of the airplane are presented.
+This section provides the recommended procedures for coping with various emergency or critical situations.
+All of the emergency procedures required by the FAA as well as those necessary for operation of the airplane, as determined by the operating and design features of the airplane, are presented.

-Emergency procedures associated with those optional systems and equipment which require handbook supplements are provided in Section 9 (Supplements).
+Emergency procedures associated with optional systems and equipment which require handbook supplements are presented in Section 9, Supplements.